htruong/htruong.github.io/projects.md

 Active Public Projects
 ---

+- [EzPi4ME](https://github.com/htruong/ezpi4me) - Easy Raspberry Pi image creation for removing the Intel ME.
+Make it dead simple for you to disable Intel ME on Chromebooks and Thinkpads.
+Experimental.
+Use with extrme care.

 - [High-altitude Balloon](http://hab.education/) - Collaborating with Dustin Mayfield-Jones, Derek Sigler, Don Bindner, et al. Yes we launch balloons to near-space.
-Please join our [Facebook group](https://www.facebook.com/groups/981422375217977/).
-We are planning to teach too.
-We're looking for people with the same passion: If you are interested, you're strongly encouraged to join.
+We're looking for people with the same passion: If you are interested, we are pretty open to anyone.

 Past/Abandoned/Minimally maintained Projects
 ---